 Why choose FD Intelligence for RPA?

-At FD Intelligence, we provide RPA solutions for businesses throughout the UK.
+At FD Intelligence, we provide Robotic Process Automation (RPA) solutions for businesses throughout the UK.
 Our team has over 25 years’ experience of software delivery.
 We’ve designed and implemented RPA projects for businesses ranging from small and medium-sized enterprises to multinationals.
-We use best-in-class RPA software from UiPath, and our team consists of UiPath
+As a proud partner of UiPath, leader of the RPA market, we use best-in-class RPA software from UiPath, and our team consists of UiPath Certified developers and trainers.

 This ‘bot’ is programmed to follow set rules and step-by-step instructions or workflows, that enable it to work faster and without making mistakes.

 With the addition of Artificial Intelligence (AI), these robots can do tasks that also include some form of reasoning or moderate intelligence – for example, where they learn how to handle anomalies they encounter.